 With the implementation of this initiative, we hope to capitalise on Clinics as a platform to have greater and more effective outreach to the villagers.
 It is our hope that the focus can be shifted from being task-oriented to being more people-centered.
 With a greater element of personal touch villagers can connect with Lokuners on a more personal level, allowing Clinics as a platform to have more effective outreach to the villagers.
 For example, with the information picked up through casual conversations with the villagers, Health Education at Lokun Clinics can potentially be tailored to the individual village or villager in order for it to be more effective.

 Our village clinics consist of five stations – Triage, Doctor’s Consult, Referrals, Physiotherapy, Pharmacy and Health Education.

 At the triage station, Project Lokun student volunteers first record basic information and vitals of the patient such as their age, gender, occupation and blood pressure.
 The patient is also asked to share their past medical history and presenting complaint.

 The “Triage Guiding Questions” initiative serves to provide volunteers with a structured guide of history taking.
-With the help of our Singaporean doctor volunteers, we prepared a list of guiding questions for the common conditions in Pursat (eg. cough, headache, muscle pain).
+With the help of our Singaporean doctor volunteers, we prepared a list of guiding questions for the common conditions in Pursat.
 The questions are specific and designed with the aim of obtaining key information such as location of pain, duration, as well as checking for any red flags.
 This helps the doctors draw out key information in order to narrow down their diagnosis quickly.
-Each Triage station is equipped with this list of questions, and Project Lokun volunteers at Triage follow the questions, taking down the details of the patient’s symptoms on a Consult Sheet which would be passed on to the doctors at Consultation.
+Project Lokun volunteers at Triage follow these questions, taking down the details of the patient’s symptoms on a Consult Sheet which would be passed on to the doctors at Consultation.

 At Doctors’ Consult, each patient is brought in for consultation with one of our Singaporean doctors.
 During the doctors’ consultation, doctors may refer to the information taken down from Triage.
 They will then pen down the patients’ diagnoses and prescriptions in the patients’ consult sheet.